vrasko/BooksApi/README.md

 3. Right click on your web api project and Debug > Start new instance

-Testing of e-mail client and e-mail sending was done via MailTrap sandbox. smtp client configuration is in appsettings.json.
+Testing of e-mail client and e-mail sending was done via MailTrap sandbox.
+Smtp client configuration is in appsettings.json.